CosmWasm/cw-plus/contracts/cw3-fixed-multisig/README.md

 This is a simple implementation of the [cw3 spec](../../packages/cw3/README.md).
 It is a multisig with a fixed set of addresses created upon initialization.
-Each address may have the same weight (K of N) or some may have extra voting power.
+Each address may have the same weight (K of N), or some may have extra voting power.
 This works much like the native Cosmos SDK multisig, except that rather than aggregating the signatures off chain and submitting the final result, we aggregate the approvals on-chain.